EU and U.S. announce new sanctions on Russia over Ukraine

 "DEATH ROW"

 "There, that's their 'separatists'.
-That's their 'rebel commander'," said a distressed woman in her 60s, gesturing towards the body.
-"They are killing neighbours.
+That's their 'rebel commander'," said a distressed woman in her 60s, gesturing toward the body.
+"They are killing neighbors.
 They are killing people, ordinary people."

 Another middle-aged woman, who gave her name as Katarina, charged out of the building next door carrying two bags.